Sirraide/fchk/README.md

 To run the program, simply add some tests (and a `R` directive) to a file, and run `fchk` on it.

+This program runs on Linux and Windows, though it is mainly developed on Linux.
+MacOS should work but is untested.
+Building with MSVC is supported.

 ## Build
 This program uses CMake and requires an up-to-date C++23 compiler.
 Dependencies (fmtlib and PCRE2) are downloaded automatically.
 To build it, just add it as a subdirectory to your CMake project or